Asante Brass Urn

-A very unusual and beautifully styled Asante brass urn or vessel.
-This item of the Asante / Ashanti is one that we have never come across before and do not know what it would be used for.
-We acquired this item from a collector who collected his art back during world war 2 as he was posted in West Africa.
+Unusual and beautifully styled Asante brass urn or vessel.
+Acquired from a collector who collected his art back during world war 2 as he was posted in West Africa.
 It has 2 remaining ostriches and 2 places where we think there would have others for symmetry and the same again for the 2 remaining scorpions.
 It has typical Asante / Ashanti repeated decorative design around the base and the mass of the urn.
-Somebody must have loved this piece as they repaired it rather than melting it down to make another as it shows repaired damage.
+Rather than melting it down to make another as it shows signs of repaire suggesting that it was a reasured item.